When wedding plans go awry

 It's Monday morning.
 Yesterday was a long hard day.
 In some ways it was a good day, a little boy from the neighborhood came to church for the first time and gave his life to Christ.
 However, a teenager spent the entire service talking behind Mrs. Smith and of course this bothered and she let you know about it.

 In the last few years, your church has made the commitment to get on mission in your community, yet it seems some days this decision is one you would like to reconsider because well, it just gets tough sometimes.
 You are reaching new people, but the work is hard and sometimes you cannot see the results.
 Take a minute and... [continue]

 by Rachel Hendricks on December 17, 2014 in faith

 "Christianity teaches that, contra fatalism, suffering is overwhelming; contra Buddhism, suffering is real; contra karma, suffering is often unfair; but contra secularism, suffering is meaningful.
 There is a purpose to it, and if faced rightly, it can drive us like a nail deep into the love of God and into more stability and spiritual power than you can imagine." -Tim Keller

 My phone rings.
 On the other side, I hear a voice - sometimes panicked, other times dejected, defeated or anguished - informing me something terrible has happened.
-The calls have included the/blockquote>/em>... [continue]
+The calls have included the unexpected death of a close friend, the news my younger brother... [continue]

 Lessons from A Christmas Carol